justanothercell/sandbox-bot/README.md

 # Discord bot for programming language sandbox clients

+> [!WARNING]
+> This bot is currently not enavled on the r/ProgrammingLanguage discord.
+> It should however be fairly easy to adapt the bot to your usecase

 Connect your local language sandbox to the bot and evaluate code snippets on discord!

 ## Quickstart